dotnet/AspNetCore.Docs/aspnetcore/security/authentication/scaffold-identity.md

 To add the required NuGet packages and tools, execute the following .NET CLI commands in a command shell opened to the project's root folder.

 Paste all of the following commands at the prompt (`>`) of the command shell.
 When you paste multiple commands, a warning appears stating that multiple commands will execute.
-Dismiss the warning and proceed with the paste operation.
+Select the **Paste anyway** button.

-When you paste multiple commands, all of the commands execute except the last one.
-The last command doesn't execute until you press <kbd>Enter</kbd> on the keyboard.
+When you paste multiple commands, all but the last one runs.
+Press <kbd>Enter</kbd> to run the last command.

 The following commands assume that you're using a SQL Server database and the SQL Server Entity Framework (EF) Core database provider package ([`Microsoft.EntityFrameworkCore.SqlServer`](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer)).
 If you're using a different database, swap the EF Core database provider package.
 The following providers are supported by the scaffolding tool&dagger;: